-Here are some answers to frequently asked questions about disposal and the Collections review.
-If you have a question that is not covered here, please email us.
+Here are some answers to frequently asked questions about dispersal and the Collections Review.

-IWM’s Collections cover all aspects of conflict involving Britain, its former Empire and the Commonwealth, from the First World War to the present.
-The Collections illustrate and record all relevant aspects of modern war, and of the individual’s experience of war and wartime life, whether allied or enemy, service or civilian, military or political, social or cultural.
-They aim to embrace the causes, conduct and consequences of conflict.
+IWM’s collections cover all aspects of conflict involving Britain, its former Empire and the Commonwealth, from the First World War to the present.
+The collections illustrate and record all relevant aspects of modern war, and of the individual’s experience of war and wartime life, whether allied or enemy, service or civilian, military or political, social or cultural.
+They aim to embrace the causes, course and consequences of conflict.

 Accession is a status afforded to those items (art, material culture and artefact collection items, archives of documents, film, video, photographs and sound records, rare books and special library collections) that we deem to be of such significance that they merit retention and preservation on behalf of the nation.